My Coaching Philosophy and Approach

 As a coach I help people use their potential and their talents, to live a conscious life with meaning, personal goals, and joy.

-I love Socrates’ comment that, “I cannot teach anyone”, and I readily agree that the only thing I can contribute as coach & facilitator is to help clients in their quest for learning of self and transformation.
+I love Socrates’ comment that, “I cannot teach anyone”, and I readily agree that the only thing I can contribute as coach is to help clients in their quest for learning of self and transformation.

 I understand that the coach – client relation is founded on mutual trust and openness; it is based on living here and now, on attentiveness and sincerity.

-My coaching style is situational and client centric.
+Is situational and client centric.
 It varies between non-directional and co-creational depending on the situation at hand.
 I strengthen the client’s sensitivity to self-discovery and awareness with empathic and open, non-judgmental listening; this helps clients discover their own solutions.
 I sometimes use examples from my own experience in business.

-My coaching approach is eclectic: I tap into various sources of inspiration.
+Is eclectic: I tap into various sources of inspiration.
 To name the most common: Systemic theory, Humanistic psychology (Client Centered Approach – Carl Rogers), Transpersonal psychology, Positive psychology, Gestalt psychology, Transactional Analysis, Experiential Learning, and N.L.P.